univention/ucsschool-id-connector/docs/admin.rst

 except for the addition of ``school_classes_ignore_roles``, which holds the list of user roles to ignore for school class changes.

-See :ref:`partial-groupsync` for an example config.
+See :ref:`partial-groupsync` for an example configuration.

 .. warning::
    Please be aware that this plugin can only alter the handling of dedicated school class change events.